bamukhier/team-former/readme.md

 * Click on `Assets`.
 * click on `team-former.exe` to download the executable.
 * Run the downloaded file on your local machine.
-*Note: your anti-virus software may complain about the software is not digitally signed, please ignore this message, or disable the anti-virus temporarily.
+*Note: your anti-virus software may complain about the software is not digitally signed, please ignore this message, or disable the anti-virus temporarily.*

 ### Method 2
 #### Requirements
-* Python 3.0+
+* Python 3.0+.
 In addition to these following Python packages:
-* numpy
+* numpy.
-* eel
+* eel.
-* func_timeout
+* func_timeout.
 to isntall them, run this in the command line for each package `pip install <package_name>`

 * clone this repository into your local machine.